sarah-litz/Simulation_Control/Control/Classes/README.md

 ### Dependent vs Independent Interactables

-    interactable.isIndependent is set to True if the interactable's behavior is independent of a vole's behavior, and is based on some value of another interactable.

 - Door is Independent (depends on lever.num_pressed value)
 - Lever is Dependent (dependent on vole presses)
 - RFID is Dependent (dependent on vole whereabouts)